What is value-based care?

 - Deal with the emotional and psychological aspects of the disease.

 How does value-based care reduce costs?

 With the concept of value-based care, doctors and hospitals get paid based on outcomes, not on numbers of procedures done, patients seen, or how much they are charged.
 Rather than charging a patient for each individual test or service, payments are bundled – especially useful in more complex cases like joint replacements.

 Electronic medical records for each patient eliminate repetitive and unnecessary tests and procedures.
 Teams of doctors and healthcare professionals communicate with one another through the help of care coordinators to treat patients with more efficiency and less wasted time and effort.
 Patients move through this integrated system more quickly.

-The ideal result is fewer readmissions, less frequent hospitalizations and trips to the ER.
+The ideal result is fewer readmissions and less frequent hospitalizations and trips to the emergency room.
 Value-based care is a long-term goal.
 It’s a proactive concept to save money and produce better healthcare outcomes.